 Urban theatregoers looking for an afternoon getaway on the outskirts of the island will find the picturesque Hudson Village Theatre and Théâtre Lac-Brome as the two primary professional Québec companies offering English language shows as part of their summer stock seasons.

 Geordie Theatre and Youtheatre are the two widely known professional theatre companies in the English milieu dedicated to devising engaging, educational, and entertaining programming for children and teens.
 Both organizations run workshops and school tours of their productions in the region, with the occasional performance or family-friendly show being offered to the general public.
 The Les Coups de Théâtre and Casteliers International Puppet Theatre festivals, while mostly francophone, are also known to present high calibre works for young audiences.

-The vast majority of community theatre organizations are located in the anglo-dominated west end of Montreal; among the most prominent active amateur thespian troupes are the Lakeshore Players Dorval, Lakeshore Light Opera, Montreal West Operatic Society, Hudson Players’ Club, Hudson Music Club, Lyric Theatre, The Côte Saint-Luc Dramatic Society, West Island Theatre Association, and Theatre NDG.
+The vast majority of community theatre organizations are located in the anglo-dominated west end of Montreal; among the most prominent active amateur thespian troupes are the Lakeshore Players Dorval, Lakeshore Light Opera, Montreal West Operatic Society, Hudson Players’ Club, Hudson Music Club, Lyric Theatre, The Côte Saint-Luc Dramatic Society, and the West Island Theatre Association.